 Based on these findings, the RUS submitted the survey reports and a recommended finding of no adverse effect in accordance with 36 CFR § 800.5(b) via email to the Kentucky Heritage Council (SHPO), the Cherokee Nation, the Eastern Band of Cherokee Indians, the Eastern Shawnee Tribe of Oklahoma, and the Osage Nation on August 5, 2024.
 On the recommendation of the SHPO, the RUS also sent their findings and supporting documentation to the Lexington-Fayette Urban County Government Historic Preservation Office and the Blue Grass Trust on September 9, 2024.
 In response to SHPO requests for clarification, Stantec submitted revised reports to the SHPO on September 17, 2024.
 The SHPO responded on October 17, 2024 and concurred with the recommended finding of no adverse effect for the project.
 The Cherokee Nation responded on September 6, 2024 and offered no objection to the project.
 The Lexington Historic Preservation Officer responded on September 23, 2024 and concurred with the recommended finding of no adverse effect for the project.
+The Lexington Historic Preservation Officer responded on September 23, 2024 and concurred with the recommended finding of no adverse effect for the project.
+The Lexington Historic Preservation Officer responded on September 23, 2024 and concurred with the recommended finding of no adverse effect for the project.
+With the recommended finding of no adverse effect for the project.
 No other responses were received by RUS within the 30-day comment period.